patilav/Distributed-Computing/1-rpc/GARNOCK-JONES-Tony-distributed_object_model_for_java.md

 theory of distributed language design.

-In fact, with hindsight, we might see an implicit contribution: the paper indirectly highlights the difficulty of `bolting on' a facility for distributed computation to an existing non-distributed language.
+In fact, with hindsight, we might see an implicit contribution: the paper indirectly highlights the difficulty of 'bolting on' a facility for distributed computation to an existing non-distributed language.
 These difficulties can be clearly seen when viewed through the lens of the “fallacies of distributed computing” [2]: